ESRA Foster Care Program

 One of the most important aspects of ESRA's rescue organization is our Foster Care Program.
-ESRA's foster homes provide housing, medical care, rehabilitation, exercise, and love to an endless number of homeless dogs every year.
-Putting these "unwanted" dogs into a temporary loving environment allows them time to heal their wounds and gain confidence in their relationship with others before they go on to permanent placement.
+ESRA's foster homes provide housing, medical care, rehabilitation, and love to Springers in need.
+Putting these "unwanted" dogs into a temporary loving environment allows them time to heal their wounds and gain confidence in their relationships with others before they go on to permanent placement.